 The challenge, however, is that testing mobile apps often entails a substantial volume of manual and exploratory testing.
 Furthermore, testers do not have the time to evaluate mobile applications when testing cycles are pushed over restrictive release dates.
-The 2020 Mobile Security Index reports that 43 percent of companies have compromised the safety of their consumers’ mobile devices, putting their personal data and financial transactions at risk.
-The addition of automated testing into their testing process as a process enhancer may be the solution.
+Companies have compromised the safety of their consumers’ mobile devices, putting their personal data and financial transactions at risk.
+Adding automated testing into their process as a process enhancer may be the solution.
 They can eventually use it to free up more time for crucial manual testing that would otherwise be squandered on evaluating the functioning of a button and similar mundane tasks.

 How does mobile application security work?

 The process involves designing, implementing, and testing security measures inside applications to eliminate potential vulnerabilities against attacks, including unauthorized access and tampering.
 Mobile application developers follow some of the best practices to ensure that their applications are secure and resistant to attacks.
 These methods are used for strengthening an app’s code and protecting it against vulnerabilities.
 A significant proportion of these variables connect with the application’s responsiveness to unusual files that might be used by an intruder to exploit a vulnerability.

 A programmer will build the code for an application in such a manner that they have a direct role in how these unanticipated inputs will affect the application’s functionality.
 When developing a mobile application, quality assurance is the most crucial stage in producing a reliable application.